GeotrekCE/Geotrek-admin/docs/advanced-configuration/feedback-report-settings.rst

    It also implies enabling the Suricate Report mode.

-If you only need to forward reports collected through Geotrek to Suricate and want to manage them directly in Suricate, use the :ref:`standard Suricate API <suricate-standard>` instead.
+If you only need to forward reports collected through Geotrek to Suricate and want to manage them directly in Suricate, use the :ref:`Suricate Standard API mode <suricate-standard>` instead.

 .. figure:: ../images/advanced-configuration/suricate.png
    :alt: Suricate workflow